History of the Wells Public Library

 Since 1978 many elected members of the Library Board of Trustees have given hours of dedicated time and talents towards the governing of the library.
 Six people have been named Honorary Directors.
 They are Ethel Weymouth, Carroll Beals, Alberta Morison, Mary Cole, Don Woodworth, and Patricia J. Prendergast, Ph.D.
 Currently the Board is composed of 9 elected Trustees and is chaired by Maureen Conners.

 On December 4, 2008 the library celebrated its 30th anniversary with a special Open House.
 Highlights of this event included the presentation of proclamations by representatives of town and state government and a timeline created by the staff.
 This informative and unique timeline features the activities and efforts of the staff, Town, Trustees and Friends of the Library as well as world events for each of the 30 years.
-Please stop by and see this attractive timeline which has been preserved in a large portfolio in the magazine area of the library.

 The Growing Again Campaign began in 2014 to enable the library to expand further.
 Through the generous donations of the Wells community and businesses, an addition was completed in June 2018.
 This beautiful expansion added a community room, quiet study room, staff breakroom, a Friends of the Library book storage room, and staff work areas.